top of page

 An active woman listening to a podcast outdoors using her smart phone.

-Have you ever wondered how to turn feedback into a powerful tool for growth?
-Hi, I’m Jamie Kennedy, the Executive Podcast Producer of Brave Moon Podcasts.
-In this episode, I explore the crucial role feedback plays in personal and professional development.
 Sharing my personal experiences, I highlight how embracing feedback has been a lifelong journey for me and discuss how to separate negative feedback from personal rejection to leverage constructive criticism for growth.
 I'll offer practical tips on how to ask for and handle feedback effectively.

 I emphasize the tools and resources available for starting a podcast from home, showcasing that quality podcasting can be achieved on a budget.
 Whether you are a health and fitness coach or a small business owner, understanding the value of feedback and implementing key strategies can help you build a successful podcast that resonates with your audience.